thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   Ok(())
 }
 ```
 Not a lot to see yet.
-We take a set of constraints, and for each constraint we call `unify_ty_ty` to check the types are equal after unification.
+For each constraint we call `unify_ty_ty` to check the types are equal after unification.
 If we encounter an error in any individual constraint, we bail early and don't try to solve any more constraints.

 Cool, so what does `unify_ty_ty` look like?
 ```rs